 YOSHIKI: I did a classical tour 2 years ago in over 10 countries.
 We talked about it back then but I didn’t think I was ready mentally.
 You just don’t go and play Madison Square Garden.
 I definitely wanted to do it.

 A few months ago my agent called and told me someone cancelled the dates in January because of Friday the 13th.
 I’m not superstitious.
 To me that’s Rock and Roll!
-It was a sign, so I decided that is when I will perform.
+It was a sign, so I decided that is when I would perform.

 YRB: Are you working on any new albums in between the tour dates?